ARMmbed/autoversion/README.md

 1. run `auto_version --config=desired/config/path --bump=patch -vv` to try an initial
 version increment, and view details on the updates the tool has applied.
 Check your target files, and if they are as you'd expect then you're good to go.

+## contribution and notes
+- tests are, and should ideally remain, `unittest` compatible
+- regexes were found to be unreliable or even buggy for performing replacements, particularly where leading whitespace is present.
+To mitigate this, the tool:
+  - track start and end of non-whitespace on a given line
+  - attempt the replacement within only the non-whitespace content
+  - finally, substitute that replacement back into the line, retaining existing whitespace